aws/aws-sdk-go-v2/content/en/docs/sdk-utilities/ec2-imds.md

 client := ec2imds.NewFromConfig(cfg)
 ```

-Then use the service client to retrieve information from a metadata category like `local-ipv4`
+Then use the service client to retrieve information from a metadata category such as `local-ipv4`
 (the private IP address of the instance).

 ```go